Niladri24dutta/Rediscachedotnetcore/README.md

-# Redis cache in .ASP NET core 1.0
+# Redis cache in ASP .NET core 1.0
 an experiment with redis cache in .net core